quran/quran.com-frontend-v2/README.md

   git commit -m "this is a comment"
   ```

-- When you're done making changes, push your branch to the origin.
+- When you're done making changes, push your branch to the "origin".
 The `-u` flag links this branch with the remote branch, so that in the future you can simply type `git push origin`.

   ```sh
   git push -u origin branchName